mariabazotte/endog-school-choice/README.md

 ## Description

-This repository contains all instances, results, and code of the paper named "Capacity Expansion in Stable Matching with Exogenous Endogenous Uncertainty", from Maria Bazotte, Margarida Carvalho, and Thibaut Vidal.
+This repository contains all instances, results, and code of the paper named "Capacity Planning in Stable Matching with Truthful or Strategic Preference Uncertainty", from Maria Bazotte, Margarida Carvalho, and Thibaut Vidal.

 ## Building

 ### Instances

-All instances used in the paper are available at folder `data/instances`.
-Moreover, the code to generate new instances is available at folder `data/generation`, as well as an auxiliar script `instances.sh`.
+All instances used in the paper are available in the folder `data/instances`.
+Moreover, the code to generate new instances is available in the folder `data/generation`, as well as an auxiliary script `instances.sh`.
 To generate a random instance, execute:
 ```
 cd data/generator/
 python rd_instance_generator.py -parameters